HackSoftware/Django-Styleguide/README.md

 DRF has an excellent guide on how exceptions are being handled, so make sure to read it first - <https://www.django-rest-framework.org/api-guide/exceptions/>

-Additionally, we love to visualize with diagrams, so here's an overview of the process:
+Additonally, here's a neat diadgram with an overview of the process:

 ![Exception handler (1)](https://user-images.githubusercontent.com/387867/142426205-2c0356e6-ce20-425e-a811-072c3334edb0.png)